Temporally multiplexed ion-photon quantum interface via fast ion-chain transport

-The schematics of the experimental procedures is illustrated in Fig.\,\ref{fig:illustration}(a).
+The schematics of the experimental procedures are illustrated in Fig.\,\ref{fig:illustration}(a).
 Our experiment is conducted using an RF Paul trap similar to the one described in~\cite{broz2023test}.
-It is composed of four RF blades for generating radial pseudopotential and two DC endcap electrodes for providing an axial harmonic confinement.
-We typically trap a string of nine $\mathrm{^{40}Ca^+}$ ions in a linear configuration with the COM mode frequency of $\omega_{x,z}/(2\pi) = \times$ \{1.15, 0.179\}~MHz and Lamb-Dicke (LD) parameters of the axial modes, ranging between 0.09 and 0.23 on the $4^2 S_{1/2}\leftrightarrow 3^2 D_{5/2}$ transition.
-Two global laser beams at 397\,nm and 866\,nm (not shown in the figure) evenly illuminate the entire ion chain for Doppler cooling and optical pumping, and a tightly focused 866\,nm addressing beam with beam waist $\approx$ 6.0\,\textmu m allows for resonant excitation to extract the 397\,nm single photons from individual ions.
+It is composed of four RF blades for generating the radial pseudopotential and two DC endcap electrodes for providing axial harmonic confinement.
+We typically trap a chain of nine $\mathrm{^{40}Ca^+}$ ions in a linear configuration with COM mode frequencies of $\omega_{x} = 2\pi\times 1.15$\,MHz in the radial and $\omega_{z} = 2\pi\times 0.179$\,MHz in the axial direction.
+Two global laser beams at 397\,nm and 866\,nm [not shown in Fig.\,\ref{fig:illustration}(a)] evenly illuminate the entire ion chain for Doppler cooling and optical pumping, and a tightly focused 866\,nm addressing beam with beam waist $\approx$ 6.0\,\textmu m allows for resonant excitation to extract the 397\,nm single photons from individual ions.
 The generated single photons are collected by an objective with a numerical aperture of NA\,=\,0.3 (collection efficiency $ P_{c}\approx2.5\%$) and directed to a 50/50 beam splitter (BS).
-At the exit port of BS, photons are detected by two photomultiplier tube (PMT)-based single-photon detectors (SPD), and their arrival times are recorded with a time-tagger for subsequent analysis.
+At the exit port of the BS, photons are detected by two photomultiplier-tube (PMT)-based single-photon detectors (SPDs), and their arrival times are recorded with a time-to-digital converter (TDC) for subsequent analysis.

-We generate on-demand single-photons based on a background-free scheme, as illustrated in Fig.~\ref{fig:illustration}(b)~\cite{takahashi2013integrated}.
-In this process, we first Doppler cool (detuning $\Delta = -\Gamma/2$) the ion chain for 200\,\textmu s, with the first 100\,\textmu s assisted by another beam $-500$\,MHz detuned from the $4 ^2S_{1/2}\leftrightarrow 4 ^2P_{1/2}$ transition (not shown in Fig.\,\ref{fig:illustration}) to mitigate collision induced ion chain melting in the Paul trap~\cite{van2022rf}.
-Then we begin the photon generation sequences with optical pumping to the $3^2D_{3/2}$ state (lifetime $\tau \approx 1.2$\,s) for 3\,\textmu s, followed by transport of the chain to position each ion in the tight focus of the 866\,nm addressing beam (NA = 0.1, waist 6\,\textmu m) resonant with the $3 ^2D_{3/2}\leftrightarrow 4^2P_{1/2}$ transition to generate 397\,nm single photons (see Fig.~\ref{fig:illustration}(c)].
+We generate single photons on demand based on a background-free scheme, as illustrated in Fig.~\ref{fig:illustration}(b)~\cite{takahashi2013integrated}.
+In this process, we first perform Doppler cooling (detuning $\Delta = -\Gamma/2$) of the ion chain for 200\,\textmu s, with the first 100\,\textmu s assisted by another beam $-500$\,MHz detuned from the $4 ^2S_{1/2}\leftrightarrow 4 ^2P_{1/2}$ transition (not shown in Fig.\,\ref{fig:illustration}) to mitigate collision-induced ion chain melting in the Paul trap~\cite{van2022rf}.
+Then we begin the photon generation sequences with optical pumping to the $3^2D_{3/2}$ state (lifetime $\tau \approx 1.2$\,s) for 3\,\textmu s, followed by transport of the chain to position each ion in the focus of the 866\,nm addressing beam (NA = 0.1, waist 6\,\textmu m) resonant with the $3 ^2D_{3/2}\leftrightarrow 4^2P_{1/2}$ transition and to generate 397\,nm single photons [see Fig.~\ref{fig:illustration}(c)].
 The ion transport and photon generation sequences are repeated twice between each Doppler cooling cycle.